jkloop45/roslyn/PLUGIN_README.md

 My project MacroSharp is the best resource for understanding compiler plugins right now: https://github.com/russpowers/MacroSharp

 ### Build this fork of Roslyn
-- Be sure you have VS2015 RC installed
+- Be sure you have VS2015 installed (Community is ok)
 - Clone this repository
-- Install the nuget dependencies by opening a command prompt in this folder and typing: `Src\.nuget\nuget restore Src\Roslyn.sln`
+- Install the nuget dependencies by opening a command prompt in this folder and typing: `nuget.exe restore Roslyn.sln`
-- Open src/RoslynLight.sln in VS2015 RC and build
+- Open src/Roslyn.sln in VS2015 RC and build

 ### Create a plugin project:
 - Create a plugin project (class library) with references to Microsoft.CodeAnalysis.dll (built from this repository)